 Pro Tip: A Brief Word on Fire Ratings

 When looking at fire ratings, look at both the time and temperature the safe was rated for and if it is a UL-rated safe.
 Most cheaply made safes are rated at 1200 degrees.
 Which is OK for some city situations where the fire department arrives quickly to a small home.
-A typlical small home in a fire will only reach 1100 degrees.
+Typical small home fires will only reach 1100 degrees.
 But if you want to ensure the content stays underneath the combustion point of paper, look for safes that have been rated to 1400 or even 1700 degrees.
 They will last longer in a fire.
-Buyer beware, a non-UL fire rated safe will like not make it through a fire as we show in this article.
+Buyer beware, a non-UL fire rated safe may not make it through a fire as we show in this article.

 For paperwork, most people ready to buy a safe will only need an inexpensive fire-rated home safes.
-You may ask yourself, "What safe fire rating should I buy?"
-You don't need much.
-For homes less than 1500 sf in metro areas, 30 minute fire safes offer ample protection.
+You may ask yourself, "What safe fire rating is enough?"
+For homes less than 1500 sf in metro areas, safes with a 30 minute fire safes offer ample protection.
 When a home catches fire, it takes a bit for the heat to build up.
 By the time it does, the fire department may already be spraying water on the home cooling it down.
 For larger homes a 1-hour fire rated safe should do it.
 For rural areas, you may want 2 hours (the maximum you can purchase) since fire response time to those areas is slow...if it arrives at all.

 If your collection is valued over $1,000, you'll want to upgrade to a business safe or a fire and burglary rated safe to protect the content from theft.
 Burglary rated safes For collections over $10,000 upgrade to a BF Rated American Security Safe, a TL-15 burglary vault..
 For maximum anti-theft protection, choose a TL-30 burglary vault.
 These are the safes used by jewelry stores for maximum anti-theft ratings.